-At each Philae Sound and Light show, the Egyptian gods and goddesses like Osiris, resurrected before our eyes to tell us their life stories.
-Could you imagine what would Isis say today if she learned that her temple was allowed to sit in water for many years?
-She would not be happy with this, but she would be proud to know that, like her husband Osiris, Philae was reborn so that new visitors can see the glory of Philae year after year.
+At Philae Sound and Light show, pick your ears up to listen as the Egyptian gods and goddesses tell us their stories, resurrecting before our eyes.
+What would Isis say if she learned that her temple was allowed to sit in the water for many years? –However, she, along with her husband, Osiris, will be happy to be reborn in Philae as new visitors witness its glory every year.

-When Amelia Edwards, the famous British travel writer, first visited Philae in 1873, her captivating words about the experience still apply today: “The approach by water is quite the most beautiful.
+Amelia Edwards, the famous British travel writer, who first visited Philae in 1873, has explained her experience with these captivating words “The approach by water is quite the most beautiful.
 Seen from the level of a small boat, the island, with its palms, its colonnades, its pylons, seems to rise out of the river like a mirage.
-Piled rocks frame it on either side, or the purple mountains close up the distance.
+Piled rocks frame it on either side of the purple mountains close up the distance.
 As the boat glides nearer between glistening boulders, those sculptured towers rise higher and even higher against the sky.
-All looks solid, stately, perfect.
-One forgets for the moment that anything is changed.
-If a sound of antique chanting were to be borne along with the quiet air, if a procession of white-robed priests bearing aloft the veiled ark of the God, were to come sweeping round between the palms and pylons, we should not think it strange.
+All looks solid, stately, perfect, one forgets for the moment that anything is changed.
+If a sound of antique chanting were to be borne along with the quiet air, if a procession of white-robed priests bearing aloft the veiled ark of the God, were to come sweeping round between the palms and pylons, we should not think it strange.”

-Like the Pyramids of Giza, Philae was a popular tourist spot for 18th and 19th-century travelers.
-When these people visited, they saw brightly painted walls and columns much like they were in ancient times.
-But Philae was submerged underwater after the Aswan Dam was built, and the brightly painted colors of Philae were gone forever.
+Like the Pyramids of Giza, Philae has been a popular tourist destination since the 18th and 19th-centuries.
+What really fascinates its visitors is the high-preserved bright walls and columns.
+However, Philae was submerged under water after the High Dam was built and the brightly painted colors of Philae were gone forever.
 Luckily, a joint project between UNESCO and the Egyptian government rescued Philae from the Nile’s waters.
 The project occurred over a period of ten years, between 1970 and 1980.
 First, engineers constructed a large dam around the island of Philae.
 They then used powerful pumps to remove the water.
 After a painstaking process, the Philae temple was separated and labeled into 40,000 individual blocks and pieces.
 The entire temple was moved, piece by piece, to higher ground on another island and put back together like a jigsaw puzzle.
-The island where Philae was originally situated is now underwater in the murky depths of Lake Nasser.
-Even though today’s tourists cannot witness all of the original beauty of Philae, the temple itself is in amazing condition and it is easy to see why it was such an important temple for the ancient Egyptians.
+The island, where Philae was originally situated is now underwater in the murky depths of Lake Nasser.
+Although today’s tourists cannot witness all of the original beauty of Philae, the temple itself is in amazing condition.
+It is easy to see why it was such an important temple for the ancient Egyptians!